-The IO module modem PCD7.T8xx cannot be connected to the PCD1.M2 through the TTL interface (red flat ribbon connector).
+The IO module modem PCD7.T8xx cannot be connected to the PCD1.M2 through the TTL interface (red ribbon connector).
 The cable is too short for this.

-The RS-232 terminal block of the modem, whose terminals are connected to a free RS-232 port (modem-compatible!) represents a solution.
+A solution is possible with the modem's RS-232 terminal block, by connecting its terminals to a free RS-232 port (modem-compatible).
+"Slot A" on the PCD1.M2, fitted with a PCD7.F121S interface module, is ideal for this purpose.

-"Slot A" of the PCD1.M2, fitted with an interface module PCD7.F121S is best suited for this purpose.
+Two modem modules cannot be mounted next to one another.

-For installation details, see manual 26-771 "PCD2.T8xx Modem Modules"
+For installation details, see Manual 26-771 "PCD2.T8xx Modem Modules"

-An alternative is the use of external modems, such as the Saia Q.MS716-KS1 at the serial port "Slot A" with interface module PCD7.F121S.
+An alternative is the use of external modems, such as the Saia PCD® Q.MS716-KS1 at the serial port "Slot A" with interface module PCD7.F121S.

-7 Configuration (Saia PG5® Device Configurator / Device Configuration)
+7 Configuration (PG5 Device Configurator / Device Configuration)